-The application deadline is no later than April 20th of the current year.
+The application deadline is April 1, 2019.

-The $1,500 WPG Scholarship is awarded annually to a female resident of the Greater Houston area who is a student in good standing at an accredited university.
+The $1,500 WPG Spring Scholarship is awarded annually to a female resident of the Greater Houston area who is a student in good standing at an accredited university.
 The scholarship winner also receives a one-year membership to Women Professionals in Government.
 Applicants must be

 For more information, please email (email@example.com).

-The application deadline is no later than November 10, 2017.
+The application deadline is November 16, 2018.

 Beverly Kaufman served 35 years in public service in Harris County, including 17 years as the Harris County Clerk.
 In recognition of Beverly Kaufman's excellence in public service, WPG proudly announces a $2,000 Scholarship; half of which is generously underwritten by the Peter & Theresa Chang Foundation and half is personally underwritten by Ms. Kaufman herself.
 The scholarship and a complimentary one-year membership to WPG is awarded to a female applicant currently pursuing studies at either the University of Houston, UH-Clear Lake, UH-Downtown or UH-Victoria, preparing for a public servant career, or furthering her education to enhance her existing public administration position with at least 12 graduate or 30 undergraduate hours.
 Determination of the award will depend on the applicant's professional and scholastic achievements, community involvement, scholarship need and essay response.
-The scholarship will be awarded at the WPG's December luncheon.
+The scholarship will be awarded at the WPG December luncheon.